-All applicants for the Massage Therapy program must be at least 18 years old at the time of their graduation from the program and must be a citizen of the United States or a permanent resident.
+All applicants for the Massage Therapy program will be required to undergo a background check as noted above.
 Massage Therapy students will also need to meet their state licensure or certification requirements in order to work as a massage therapist following graduation.
-As a service to better support our graduates, Everest College will assume the cost of the initial National Certification Examination (up to \$225.00) and the Licensing Application Fee (up to \$125.00) given that the graduate meets all the necessary requirements of this offer, and applies for and registers for both within 90 days of graduation.
+As a service to better support our graduates, Everest College will assume the cost of the initial National Certification Examination (up to \$225.00) and the Licensing Application Fee (up to \$175.00) given that the graduate meets all the necessary requirements of this offer, and applies for and registers for both within 90 days of graduation.

-Students are encouraged to seek licensure or certification as required by state law.
+Students are encouraged to seek licensure or certification as required by State law.
 Failure to comply will result in being determined ineligible from the process, which will have a negative impact on career placement assistance and employment eligibility.
 Be advised that the licensure or certification process can take 10-24 weeks to complete after successful completion of the Massage Therapy program.
 To accelerate the licensure or certification process, students may begin filling out required forms and gathering supporting documentation while still in training.